Observations on the Suncor Energy Inc. (NYSE:SU) Growth Curve

 Sponsored

-Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 1.23.
-Likewise, its price to free cash flow for the last twelve months stands at 7.82.
-SU’s price to book ratio for the most recent quarter was 1.47, resulting in an 20.73 price to cash per share for the period.
+Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 1.32 right now.
+Likewise, its price to free cash flow for the last twelve months stands at 5.78.
+SU’s price to book ratio for the most recent quarter was 1.40, resulting in an 34.65 price to cash per share for the period.

 How does Suncor Energy Inc. (SU) stock rate among analysts?
 Buy, sell, or hold?